WLCG-AuthZ-WG/common-jwt-profile/profile.md

     or replacing stored data in addition to deleting or truncating data.
 This is a strict superset of `storage.create`.

-*   **storage.stage** &mdash; Stage and/or read data, plus related operations.
+*   **storage.stage** &mdash; Stage data, plus related operations.
-    This scope allows data to be _staged_, when needed, from a 'nearline' resource to an 'online' resource, to allow the data to be read.
+    This scope allows data to be _staged_, when needed, from a 'nearline' resource (tape) to an 'online' resource (disk), to allow the data to be read.
-    Because staging is always done in order to read the given data next, the `storage.stage` scope has been made a superset of `storage.read`.
-    This allows the same token to be used for both operations, while avoiding the need to include the `storage.read` scope for every given path in addition.
-    Discussions on how to support various related operations have not been finalized at the time of writing (August 2025), but it looks likely for the `storage.stage` scope to authorize also the following operations:
+    While previous versions of this document allowed the stage scope itself to be used for reading the data as well, this optimization was found to cause a potential concern with respect to the separation of privileges in data management systems, and it has therefore been removed. <br/>
+    The `storage.stage` scope also authorizes the following operations:
     * `poll` &mdash; Inquire about the localities (nearline and/or online) of the given files.
       * A separate scope for that operation is under discussion as well.